johnk3r/Coding/README.md

-# Coding :: A noob thinking he can code :)
+# Code from a noob

 **BOT_Discovery**: LogOut of malicious bots found in malware and checkers (Telegram).